akaabdullahmateen/roadmap/css/concepts/index.md

 - No whitespace is allowed between the two colons and pseudo-element, and between the base selector and two colons.
 - A single whitespace character is required between values to separate them.
 - Property names never contain whitespaces.
+- Any amount of whitespace is allowed between each selector and comma in a selector list.

 ---